 From December 1984 to February 1985, Agent Steel recorded their debut album, titled “Skeptics Apocalypse”, released in June ’85 by Combat Records.
 Till this day, Skeptics Apocalypse is a world-renowned Speed Metal classic; it’s most popular song, Agents of Steel, has over half a million listens on YouTube as of 2020.

-Due to a falling out with Cyriis, Colfelt left the band; Bernie Versailles replaced him shortly after.
+Colfelt left the band shortly thereafter and formed his own band, Holy Terror; Bernie Versailles replaced him shortly after.

 On October of ’85, Agent Steel began recording the EP Mad Locust Rising, which was finished and released in January 1986.
 Bassist George Robb left the band shortly after the EP’s release, to which he was replaced with Michael Zaputil of Letchen Grey.